 Once they found this (known as a psoas abscess), they said the only option was surgery; a temporary ileostomy, with a chance that I’d have a mucous fistula too.
 I went in for emergency surgery on March 28, 2010, and had the damaged parts of my ascending and descending colon removed, resulting in a mucous fistula and ileostomy.
 And, of course, the abscess was drained.
-I felt an overwhelming desire to name my new friends, so my ileostomy is called Stan, and my mucous fistula is called Colin.
+I felt an overwhelming desire to name my new friends, so my ileostomy was called Stan, and my mucous fistula was called Colin.

 I have had many ups and downs since then, the most notable of which was when my midline incision wound popped open a few weeks after surgery, and it took seven months for it to heal.
 I had several leaks a day, and my peristomal skin totally broke down, so even more complications.
 But I got stronger and stronger every day and overcame each hurdle.